Kernix13/beginner-git-commands/README.md

 ### Push the cloned files up to your repo

 Because you cloned this repo from an existing repo, git will try to push it to its original destination.
-For example, if you type `git remote -v` you will get their repo address where git thinks you want to push to.
+For example, if you type `git remote -v` you will get the address of the cloned repo where git thinks you want to push to.

 You need to update the address.
 Copy the address from the overview page for the repo you created for the clone, then use: